steveklabnik/steveklabnik.com/src/pages/writing/memory-safety-is-a-red-herring.md

 So where does that leave existing widely used memory-unsafe languages?
 Well, the C++ community has... had a wide variety of discussions on this topic.
-I should also say I mean "community" at large, and the comittee feels like it has a big divide as well.
+I should also say I mean "community" at large, and the committee feels like it has a big divide as well.
 Now I should re-iterate that while I pay attention to the C++ standardization process, I am very much an outsider: I have never attended a meeting, I have no direct involvement in these things, I just read